rfabbri/minus/tutorial/README.md

 This will run monodromy to compute the solutions in your file.
 It will write out the following files into the current folder:

-- `startSys` : the start solution and corresponding base point (parameters).
+- `startSys` : the start solutions and corresponding base point (parameters).
   This is a text file in Macaulay format.
 It can be used both for your fast C++ solver, and for prototyping the fast online solution in the next step.